You Can’t Not Do Things, You Can Only Do Them

 Sometimes it seems as if the solution to a problem is to NOT do something.

-For example, if our problem is “I can’t stop thinking about this person” it might seem that we simply have to stop thinking about them.
+For example, if we’re experiencing a problem like “I can’t stop thinking about this person” it might seem that the solution would be to stop thinking about them.

 No. Actually, that’s impossible.

 “Stopping thinking about somebody” isn’t an action you can do.
 It’s an absence of an action, not an action itself.